I study the physics of stars and stellar systems, their evolution, and the astronomical consquences. In particular I am interested in:

 Brief professional biography

+I have been working at Lund University since 2009, and have been a lecturer since 2018.
 During 2011 and 2012 my work in Lund was funded by a Marie Curie fellowship; during 2009 and 2010 I was funded by the Wenner-Gren foundation.
 Prior to that I was a research fellow in the School of Mathematical Sciences, Monash University.
 My undergraduate education was in physics and my PhD in astronomy at Cambridge University.